Overview

 Iain McCombie

-Iain is the head of our UK Equity Team and lead manager of the UK Core Strategy.
-He is also the joint manager on our flagship Managed Strategy, which he has been involved in since 2000, and became a partner of the firm in 2005.
-Since joining Baillie Gifford in 1994, Iain has spent time on the US Equities Team.
-Iain graduated with a MA in Accountancy from the University of Aberdeen and subsequently qualified as a Chartered Accountant.
+Iain is the head of our UK Equity Team and co-manager of the UK Core Strategy.
+He is also the joint manager on our flagship Managed Strategy, which he has been involved in since 2000.
+Iain joined Baillie Gifford in 1994 and became a partner of the firm in 2005.
+He has previously spent time on the US Equities Team.
+Iain graduated MA in Accountancy from the University of Aberdeen and subsequently qualified as a Chartered Accountant.

 Documents